List of Magic Knight Rayearth characters: Émeraude

 Zagato's court begins to fall apart beneath her anger, and she dons her own Mashin and grabs Zagato's fallen sword.
-She begins to fight the Magic Knights in their Mashin, and they see fleeting visions of the real Emeraude who tells them of her plight and how she has realized that it would be better if she died than tried to rule Cephiro with a heart tainted with grief and regret.
+She begins to fight the Magic Knights in their Mashin, and they see fleeting visions of the real Émeraude who tells them of her plight and how she has realized that it would be better if she died than tried to rule Cephiro with a heart tainted with grief and regret.
 No one of Cephiro is allowed to kill the Pillar and the Pillar cannot will itself to die, so the "girls from another world" (the Magic Knights) are there solely for that purpose: to don the Mashin and kill the current Pillar of Cephiro, as death is the only way for the Pillar to abandon their duty.

-The Knights resist at first, but tearfully give in when Emeraude begs them to send her to "where she may think only of Zagato" and be with him.
-Emeraude dies, using the last of her power to send them home to the exact moment they disappeared from Tokyo Tower.
+The Knights resist at first, but tearfully give in when Émeraude begs them to send her to "where she may think only of Zagato" and be with him. Émeraude dies, using the last of her power to send them home to the exact moment they disappeared from Tokyo Tower.
 The last image of her they see is her purified adult self in Zagato's arms, smiling sweetly and thanking the Knights for granting her last wish.

-It has been speculated that Princess Emeraude was based on The Childlike Empress from Michael Ende's The Neverending Story (Die unendliche Geschichte), being as they are both directly linked to their kingdom (if one should die, so shall their empire), they both do not play a direct role despite the fact that their powers are the most revered, and they are both depicted as young women, no older than the age of ten to thirteen.
+It has been speculated that Princess Émeraude was based on The Childlike Empress from Michael Ende's The Neverending Story (Die unendliche Geschichte), being as they are both directly linked to their kingdom (if one should die, so shall their empire), they both do not play a direct role despite the fact that their powers are the most revered, and they are both depicted as young women, no older than the age of ten to thirteen.
 Furthermore, though they are both young in appearance, they are both considered "ageless".
 Lastly, their stories, though different in ways, are also similar.
-Recalling the fact that Emeraude sent for earthlings to kill her (for no one in Cephiro could do her harm), The Childlike Empress sent for a human boy, for no one in her kingdom of Fantasia could give her a new name.
-Also the Proof of the Pillar which took the form of Emeraude's tiara could also be related to The Childlike Empress' AURYN, which was the symbol of her absolute power in Fantasia.
+Recalling the fact that Émeraude sent for earthlings to kill her (for no one in Cephiro could do her harm), The Childlike Empress sent for a human boy, for no one in her kingdom of Fantasia could give her a new name.
+Also the Proof of the Pillar which took the form of Émeraude's tiara could also be related to The Childlike Empress' AURYN, which was the symbol of her absolute power in Fantasia.

 Sometimes known as Princess Esmerald or Esmeralda, and misnamed Princess Emerald in the official English translation of the Tsubasa: Reservoir Chronicle manga.
-She gets her name from the Mitsubishi Emeraude.
+She gets her name from the Mitsubishi Émeraude.